missionpinball/mpf-docs/hardware/multimorphic/platform.rst

       driverboards: pdb

-Note that if you're using a P-ROC with an existing machine, then your driver boards will be either wpc, stern, etc. See the documentation on configuring MPF for use in existing machines for details. (link TODO)
+Note that if you're using a P-ROC with an existing machine, then your driver boards will be either wpc, stern, etc. See the documentation on :doc:`configuring MPF for use in existing machines </hardware/existing_machines/index>` for details.

 3. Configure your watch dog timeout
 -----------------------------------